 Colombia Travel Guide | What Gringos MUST Know

-Creating this Colombia travel guide for gringos was a no-brainer for me.
+Creating a Colombia travel guide for gringos was a no-brainer for me.

 That’s simple.
 The country is one of my absolute favorites in Latin America.